DreamLayer

 Schedulers and mirrors

 Three daemon loops: the brief scheduler (fires once daily at the configured hour, stores last_brief for GET /dreamlayer/brief/latest), the calendar/contacts/reminders sync loop (15 minutes, plus an immediate pull when a sync toggle turns on), and the folder watcher.
-The Brain also mirrors two things it never authors: the Oracle's user-model profile (pushed by the hub, capped and stored as profile.json) and the Saga ledger it advances on ecosystem events.
+The Brain also mirrors two things it never authors: Juno's user-model profile (pushed by the hub, capped and stored as profile.json) and the Saga ledger it advances on ecosystem events.

 Wire reference